juji-io/datalevin/doc/compress.md

 A complete and order preserving dictionary based encoding scheme is implemented, where a fixed length interval and variable length code are used [1].
-The fixed length chosen is two bytes, which capture second order patterns in data, and yet would not impose too much of a memory and computation overhead.
-The variable length code is Hu-Tucker codes [2], which is optimal.
+The fixed length chosen is two bytes, which captures some second order correlations in data patterns, while imposes not too much of a memory and computation overhead.
+The variable length code is Hu-Tucker code [2], which is optimal.
+The resulting optimal binary alphabetic tree of each DBI is represented as an array of [length code] for encoding, and the decoding state transition table are pre-computed to decode 4 bits at a time [3].

 When a sub-database is initialized, it is generation zero.
 We first transact the data uncompressed in generation zero sub-database, where we collect statistics